MichaelGillett/GuidelinesDev/README.md

 #Change log

 ##2016
+###March 11th - Error handling when no internet
+- Add error splash screen when no internet on first load
+- .html files are compiled into .js files and cached once the app/site is visited

 ###January 29th - Radio button styling
 - Add styling for radio inputs to match that of native Windows 10 apps